cryptoarith/NTRUPrimePolyMultF3/README.md

 # NTRUPrimePolyMultF3

-Please refer to the paper: https://eprint.iacr.org/2020/1336.pdf for the details of the new algorithms and their applications.
+Please refer to the paper: https://eprint.iacr.org/2020/1336.pdf for the details.